anamariacioban/Lung-Cancer-Ultrasound-Diagnosis/README.md

 ---

-### 4.2 Feature Dataset Construction
+### 4.2 Dataset Organization and Preparation for Training

-After feature extraction, a structured dataset was created in tabular format.
-In this dataset:
+The dataset used for classification was organized into two separate directories corresponding to the two classes:

-- each row corresponds to one ultrasound image;
+- `cancer`
-- each column represents an extracted feature;
+- `non-cancer`

-- the final column contains the associated class label (cancer / non-cancer).
+Each directory contains the ultrasound images associated with the respective diagnosis.
+This folder-based structure enables automatic label assignment during data loading, where the folder name represents the ground truth class.

-This structured representation enables the application of supervised machine learning techniques for binary classification.
+After segmentation and feature extraction, each processed image is associated with its corresponding class label derived from the directory structure.

-The dataset was divided into training and testing subsets using a standard train-test split strategy.
-A ratio of 70% for training and 30% for testing was adopted to evaluate generalization performance on unseen data.
+The complete feature dataset was then divided into training and testing subsets using a standard train-test split strategy.
+A ratio of 70% for training and 30% for testing was adopted in order to evaluate model generalization on unseen data.

-To ensure reproducibility, the data split was performed using a fixed random state.
+The split was performed using a fixed random state to ensure reproducibility of the experimental results.

 ---